Agent Memory with Cognee on Tigris S3 Storage

 "Tigris is a globally distributed, S3-compatible object storage "

 "service.
-It automatically distributes data to regions closest to "
+It distributes data to regions closest to your users and "

 )

 "Cognee is a memory engine for AI agents.
-It builds knowledge "
+It builds knowledge graphs "

 )

-results = await cognee.search("How does Tigris distribute data globally?")
+results = await cognee.recall("How does Tigris distribute data globally?")

 for i, result in enumerate(results, 1):